digital-asset/daml/language-support/hs/bindings/examples/nim-console/demo.md

     Alice> show
     - Match-1: (--iiiiiii--iiiii--iii--), you to move, against Charlie.

-The difference in wording is performed by the ledger-app, not the ledger.
+The difference in wording is performed by the ledger app, not the ledger.

-## 9. Alice makes a move
+## 10. As Alice, make a move

 "In match 1, from pile 2, take 3 matchsticks":